yoheinakajima/babyagi/README.md

 Since I felt approaches involving counters or other "coded" solutions are suboptimal for a finite process with a final result, I tried another route: Definition of a stop criteria and modification of agent function prompts, so that the ultimate objective is followed more closely and the stop criteria is considered.
 This is how it started...

 In the meantime I did modify almost all agent prompts, some extensively, with the goal to optimize the task management for the finite process.
-Beside the things described above, I tried to instruct the AI to:
+In addition to what is implemented in the mainn branch, I tried to instruct the AI to:
+  - Keep the ultimate objective in focus at all times and consider the stop criteria
-  - Try to spawn as few task as possible for achievement of an objective
+  - Try to create as few task as possible for achievement of an objective
+  - Create only new tasks which contribute to the ultimate objective
   - Optimize the order based on the dependency of tasks to each other and the chronology
   - Switch to another subject area when the research proves inconclusive
+  - Remove tasks which are not longer contributing to the ultimate objective
-  - Determine the contribution of each task result to the ultimate objective and consider this for calculation of a plausibility value
+  - Determine the contribution of each task result to the objective and consider this for calculation of a plausibility value
   - Make the best use of internet search capabilities by reasoning when/how to access Google search and how to interpret the results and merge with exisiting knowledge

 No new agents have been introduced, hence no additional OpenAI API calls required.